Laura Pausini: Early life

 Her father is a former pianist who also played as a sessionman for ABBA's Frida Lyngstad and entered a band whose members later founded the Italian pop group Pooh.
 After becoming a piano bar artist, he encouraged Pausini to start performing as a singer.
 Her first live performance was on 16 May 1985, when she sang together with her father in a restaurant in Bologna.

-Since then, her father started giving her singing lessons and she continued to perform alongside him in local piano bars.
+Following this, her father started giving her singing lessons and she continued to perform alongside him in local piano bars.
 In the meanwhile, she also started singing in a church choir.

 In 1987 she recorded her first demo album, produced by her father and released to promote her live shows.
 Titled I sogni di Laura, it consisted of eight covers and five new songs.
 In 1991 she participated in the Castrocaro Music Festival singing Liza Minnelli's "New York, New York", but she failed to reach the final stage of the competition.
 During the same year, she took part in another singing competition, Sanremo Famosi, which should have served as a selection for the newcomers' of the following Sanremo Music Festival.
-Despite being declared joint winner with another contestant, Pausini was not allowed to compete in the Sanremo Music Festival 1992.
+Despite being declared the joint winner with another contestant, Pausini was not allowed to compete in the Sanremo Music Festival 1992.